Approximate Bayesian Computation sequential Monte Carlo via random forests: Discussion

 \section{Discussion}

 In this paper, we introduce a new Bayesian inference method, Approximate Bayesian Computation sequential Monte Carlo with random forests (ABC-SMC-(D)RF).
-It inherits random forest's non-parametric nature, resulting in less dependence on user-defined hyperparameters compared to traditional ABC methods such as ABC-REJ, MCMC and ABC-SMC.
-The random forest is embedded in a sequential Monte Carlo regime which progressively updates the parameter distributions to focus on regions in the parameter space with higher likelihood.
-We perform numerical experiments for deterministic and stochastic models in ecology, population genetics and systems biology, and observe that ABC-SMC-(D)RF results in better posterior approximations than previous RF methods.
-The Lotka-Volterra example illustrates that generic ABC-SMC-RF produces results comparable to traditional ABC implementations with optimized hyperparameters.
+It inherits random forest's non-parametric nature, resulting in less dependence on user-defined arguments compared to traditional ABC methods such as ABC-REJ, MCMC and ABC-SMC.

+The random forest is embedded in a sequential Monte Carlo regime that progressively updates the parameter distributions to focus on regions in the parameter space with higher likelihood.
+We perform numerical experiments for deterministic and stochastic models in ecology, population genetics and systems biology, and observe that ABC-SMC-(D)RF typically results in better posterior approximations than previous RF methods.
+The Lotka-Volterra example illustrates that generic ABC-SMC-RF produces results comparable to traditional ABC implementations with optimized arguments.

 However, there are several areas of improvement that can extend ABC-SMC-(D)RF's capabilities.
 First, a hyperparameter in ABC-SMC-(D)RF that potentially has an impact on the results is the choice of perturbation kernels $K_t\left(\theta\middle|\theta'\right)$, which should balance between exploring the parameter space and targeting the regions already found to contain high likelihood from previous iterations.
 In ABC-MCMC and ABC-SMC, it is common to choose uniform or Gaussian kernels, but the optimal kernel form and parameterization for specific problems may be complicated \citep{drovandi2011estimation, lee2012choice}.
 A typical approach is to employ kernels that are adjusted dynamically depending on the performance of the previous iteration \citep{beaumont_adaptive_2009, del2012adaptive, liu2000multiple, filippi2013optimality, atchade2010limit}.
-A potentially promising improvement for ABC-SMC-(D)RF implements Gaussian kernels $K_t\left(\theta\middle|\theta'\right)=\text{Normal}\left(\theta',2\cdot\text{var}\left(\theta_{t-1}\right)\right)$, proposed by \cite{beaumont_adaptive_2009} for ABC-SMC.
+By default, ABC-SMC-(D)RF implements Gaussian kernels $K_t\left(\theta\middle|\theta'\right)=\text{Normal}\left(\theta',2\cdot\text{var}\left(\theta_{t-1}\right)\right)$, proposed by \cite{beaumont_adaptive_2009} for ABC-SMC.
 Further work might evaluate other adaptive kernel frameworks.